becktothefuture/mccann-website/docs/WEBFLOW_PRELOADER_SETUP.md

 The preloader **works automatically** on every page once you add the HTML structure.
 It:
 1. ✅ Detects all autoplay videos (HTML5 + Vimeo)
+2. ✅ Chooses the right loader for each URL — the homepage waits for Vimeo previews, other pages skip heavy media
-2. ✅ Preloads them before showing content
+3. ✅ Preloads the required media before showing content
-3. ✅ Displays the TruthWellTold signet with subtle animation
+4. ✅ Displays the TruthWellTold signet with subtle animation
-4. ✅ Hides automatically when loading is complete
+5. ✅ Hides automatically when loading is complete
-5. ✅ Requires **zero JavaScript configuration** - it's already set up!
+6. ✅ Requires **zero JavaScript configuration** - it's already set up!

 ---